JunlinHan/YOCO/README.md

 ## Contact
 junlin.han@data61.csiro.au or junlinhcv@gmail.com

 If you tried YOCO in other tasks/datasets, please feel free to let me know the results.
-They will be collected and published here, regardless of positive or negative.
+They will be collected and presented, regardless of positive or negative.
 Many thanks!

 ## Acknowledgments
 Our code is developed based on [official PyTorch ImageNet training code](https://github.com/pytorch/examples/tree/master/imagenet) and [MoCo](https://github.com/facebookresearch/moco).